AdiShirsath/Language-Detection/README.md

 ## Data:-

-* We got dataset from [here](https://downloads.tatoeba.org/exports/) in which their are more than 94 lakh rows but we did not needed that much so after preprocessing we have 6K for some languages.
+* We got dataset from [here](https://downloads.tatoeba.org/exports/) in which their are more than 94 lakh rows but we did not needed that much so after preprocessing we have 6K for some languages.To get prerpocessed data [visit](https://github.com/AdiShirsath/Language-Detection/tree/main/data)

 ## Model Training:-